LobaDK/QuantumKat_discordbot/README.md

 The ?requantise command renames files, and ?dequantise deletes them.

 ### Git commands
 The ?git command passes any parameters included, to the actual git program running on the server, returning whatever output it gives.
 Useful for swapping branches/versions, or check it's status, without needing to SSH into the actual server.
-Input is limited to alphanumeric, underscores and hyphens to still allow parameters that requires either of those, but not enough to allow command chaining
+Input is limited to alphanumeric, underscores and hyphens to still allow parameters that requires either of those, but not enough to allow command chaining and arbitary commands.

-### Updatting
+### Updating
 The ?update command runs a 'git pull' to fetch the newest branch version, and checks for changed files between the current running version, and the new one, and reloads any affected cogs/extensions automatically.

 ### Controlling the Activity